Making PLU Your Home

 - Drinking cups, dishes and silverware

-- Poster putty for hanging up decorations
+- Poster putty for hanging up decorations (command hooks are great for this!)

 - Plastic containers with tight lids for storing snacks, detergent, etc.